| Experience,

 especially as the reconstruction work required co-ordination and

 co-operation from other unit owners?
+To avoid this

 unnecessary complication, it pays to insure through your management

+company.
 Luckily, Mr Ng had

 also taken out a householders' policy on the contents as well as on